elliotBraem/efizzybot/memory-bank/activeContext.md

 ### Background
 - Successfully operating with Node.js/Hono backend
-- Maintaining Bun for package management and development
+- Using pnpm for package management with Bun for scripts and tests
 - Plugin system fully operational with multiple distributors and transformers
 - Multiple active feeds with Twitter-based curation